fazo96/WebLC2/static/pages/homepage.md

 Other important contributors:

-- [Federico Dossena](https://github.com/adolfintel) helped with the UI design
+- [Federico Dossena](https://github.com/adolfintel) advised the current UI layout
 - [Giulio Ginesi](https://github.com/blazef104) helped with debugging the emulator and the assembler

 ### License